Shivam-Singal/assignment/README.md

 # anki_flag_country_import
-Repository for web scraping Wikipedia to extract flags and countries and upload them to a deck in ankidroid.
+Repository for web scraping Wikipedia to extract flags and countries and upload them to a deck in Anki.

 ## File Description
 ### download_image.py